 While providing a sufficient supply and diversity of housing is critical, Fairfield City Council is committed to preserving and enhancing the distinctive character of our City.
-This will be achieved by protecting heritage fabric, requiring better quality private developments and improving the public domain.
-A place based walking and cycling approach will be taken in planning for our centres and neighbourhoods to better connect them and promote healthier lifestyles.
-Access to essential services, (including health and education), as well as useable open space are essential for the creation of liveable places.
+This will be achieved by protecting heritage fabric, requiring better-quality private developments and improving the public domain.
+We will take a place-based walking and cycling approach to plan for our centres and neighbourhoods, to better connect them and promote healthier lifestyles.
+Access to essential services (including health and education), as well as useable open space are essential for the creation of liveable places.